nathschmidt/base/README.rst

 * Compatible with `CRUX`_s ``Pkgfile`` format.
 * Binary based package manager.

-The core system is comprised of the following components:
+The core system is composed of the following components:

 * `Kernel`_
 * `Busybox`_